CornerCaseTechnologies/docker-django-webpack-starter/README.md

 ```
 Wait for docker to set up container, then open [http://localhost:8000](http://localhost:8000)

+After new python dependency add to requirements.txt on dev mode we need to run `docker-compose build` do build container.

 ### setup production server

 1. install docker, docker-compose, git